Roseville Rosebowl

 Committee to develop the Novice Packet in Minnesota

-To answer this ahead of time---yes, I want to be on your email chain. rbaumann@isd192.org NOTE THE CHANGE in email.
+To answer this ahead of time---yes, I want to be on your email chain.
+Ask me for my email.

 Top Shelf:

 Generally more tech>truth.
 I debated in a world where the K was brand new and my partner and I won a lot of rounds on rhetoric K’s.
 K’s that relate to more traditional political concepts make the most sense for me (Cap, Biopower, Neolib, Abolition, Feminism, IR, etc) in the context of a policy debate round.
 I was not a philosophy major and I don’t get all excited about the nuances of Baudrillard, or other high theory topics.
-Lots of big, academic words don’t impress me and honestly, I probably don’t understand them in the same way you do so if you choose to run args like that, know that I probably don’t get, or care, about the distinctions you are making and I don’t really see how or why that arg is relevant to the debate round.
+Lots of big, academic words don’t impress me and honestly, I probably don’t understand them in the same way you do so if you choose to run args like that, know that I probably don’t interpret the distinctions you are making in the same way you do and I don’t really see how or why that arg is relevant to the debate round unless you explain it in real world (ie: the way non debate entrenched people) terms.

 Policy maker at heart--I’d rather think about the consequences of plan than about academic discussion of high theory